telugudevopsguru/aws-zero-to-hero/README.md

 4. **Flexible Pricing:** Pay only for the compute capacity you actually use.
 5. **Integration:** Easily integrate with other AWS services and third-party tools.

-### Amazon EC2 Instance Types
+### Amazon EC2 Instance Types and Use Cases

-Amazon EC2 offers a wide range of instance types categorized based on:
+Amazon EC2 offers a variety of instance types to cater to different workloads and performance needs.
+Here are some common instance types along with their use cases:

+1. **General Purpose Instances (e.g., M5, T3)**
-- **General Purpose:** Balanced compute, memory, and networking resources.
+   - **Description**: These instances offer a balance of compute, memory, and networking resources.
+   - **Use Cases**:
+     - Web servers
+     - Small databases
+     - Development environments

+2. **Compute-Optimized Instances (e.g., C5, C6g)**
-- **Compute Optimized:** High-performance processors for compute-intensive applications.
+   - **Description**: These instances are optimized for compute-intensive workloads.
+   - **Use Cases**:
+     - High-performance computing
+     - Scientific modeling
+     - Batch processing

+3. **Memory-Optimized Instances (e.g., R5, X1)**
-- **Memory Optimized:** High memory-to-CPU ratio for memory-intensive applications.
+   - **Description**: These instances are optimized for memory-intensive workloads.
-- **Storage Optimized:** High disk I/O performance with local SSD storage.
+   - **Use Cases**:
+     - In-memory databases
+     - Big data analytics
+     - High-performance computing

+4. **Storage-Optimized Instances (e.g., D2, I3)**
+   - **Description**: These instances are optimized for storage-intensive workloads.
+   - **Use Cases**:
+     - NoSQL databases
+     - Data warehousing
+     - Elasticsearch

+5. **GPU Instances (e.g., G4, P3)**
+   - **Description**: These instances provide access to high-performance GPUs for graphics-intensive workloads.
+   - **Use Cases**:
+     - Video rendering
+     - Machine learning
+     - Gaming

+6. **FPGA Instances (e.g., F1)**
+   - **Description**: These instances are designed for the acceleration of custom hardware logic.
+   - **Use Cases**:
+     - Genomics analysis
+     - Financial modeling
+     - Real-time video processing

+### Key Points

+- **Instance Sizes**: Each instance type is available in different sizes, offering varying amounts of CPU, memory, storage, and networking capacity.
+- **Customizable**: Users can select the instance type and size that best suits their specific workload requirements.

 ### Lab Session - Creation of a Linux EC2 Instance